 Frontotemporal dementia is most common in people aged 45 to 65 years.
-It predominantly affects the frontal and temporal lobes in the brain.
+The areas of the brain most affected are the:

-The frontal lobes are involved in personality, decision-making, social functioning, problem-solving, insight, empathy, motivation and planning.
-Dementia that predominantly affects the frontal lobes may be known as frontal dementia, behavioural variant frontotemporal dementia or Pick's disease.

-The temporal lobes relate to speech, word-finding, comprehension and language ability.
-Dementia that predominantly affects the temporal lobes may be known as semantic dementia or primary progressive aphasia (PPA).
+- frontal lobes: these are involved in personality, decision-making, social functioning, problem-solving, insight, empathy, motivation and planning.
+Dementia that predominantly affects the frontal lobes may be known as frontal dementia, behavioural variant frontotemporal dementia or Pick's disease - temporal lobes: these relate to speech, word-finding, comprehension and language ability.
+Dementia that predominantly affects the temporal lobes may be known as semantic dementia or primary progressive aphasia (PPA)

-Often, the early signs of frontotemporal dementia are missed or mistaken for another condition by the person, their family and health professionals.
+Often, the early signs of frontotemporal dementias are missed or mistaken for another condition by the person, their family and health professionals.
 This may result in a delay in diagnosis - sometimes of several years.

-Please see Sources of support on p13 for more information on frontotemporal dementia.
+Please see Sources of support on p11 for more information on frontotemporal dementia.